yfuentesg/Ecommerce/README.md

 ### Steps to build and run the application from the command line:
 1. Clone the repository https://github.com/yfuentesg/ecommerce.git
-2. Configure EcommerceApplication as main class
+2. Configure EcommerceApplication as main class, add -jwt.secret as an environment parameter
 3. Execute